By - Aishwarya S on August 20, 2020

 Personal loan in this context refers to the loan provided to individual borrowers by lending institutions.
 However, it excludes the loan provided by such lending institutions to its own employees or staff members.
 The aspect under this resolution plan includes rescheduling of payments, conversion of any interest accrued, or to be accrued, into another credit facility, or, granting of a moratorium, based on an assessment of income streams of the borrower, subject to a maximum of two years.

-Further, it also provides for the appointment of an expert committee to fix financial parameters and sector-specific benchmark for the implementation of the resolution.
-The financial parameters fixed under this resolution framework refers to leverage, liquidity, debt serviceability, etc. The said committee also has the responsibility of vetting of resolution framework for the lending institutions having aggregate exposure of Rs 1500 and above.
+Further, it also provides for the appointment of an expert committee to fix financial parameters and sector-specific benchmarks for the implementation of the resolution.
+The financial parameters fixed under this resolution framework refer to leverage, liquidity, debt serviceability, etc. The said committee also has the responsibility of vetting of resolution framework for the lending institutions having aggregate exposure of Rs 1500 and above.

 The following are the features of this resolution framework:

-If a resolution plan is implemented according to the Resolution Framework, then upon implementation, the asset of the borrower will be retained as “standard asset”.
-In case of borrowers, accounts which may have glided into non- performing assets(“NPAs”), during the time period between the date of invocation and date of implementation of the resolution plan can be updated as ‘standard’.
+If a resolution plan is implemented according to the Resolution Framework, then upon implementation, the asset of the borrower will be retained as a “standard asset”.
+In the case of borrowers, accounts that may have glided into non-performing assets(“NPAs”), during the time period between the date of invocation and the date of implementation of the resolution plan can be updated as ‘standard’.

 The above provisions for debts will be reversed and be written off in the following events:

 Lending institutions shall make disclosure in the form of statement for the quarter ending March 31, 2021, June 30, 2021 and September 30, 2021.
 Further, it is also required to make disclosure on a half yearly basis on September 30 and March 31.